Latest figures suggest there are around 27,000 empty homes in Wales. Some of these properties could provide homes to people who need them.

 Any queries regarding this scheme can be raised as follows:

 In writing: Social Housing Letting agency, Sardis House, Sardis Road, Pontypridd, CF371DU.

 What if you leave it empty?

 You must keep your property and the land around it in good condition.
 It is advisable to make it look occupied to deter criminals and anti-social behaviour.
 We can advise you about selling, renting and refurbishing the property, but if the property becomes derelict or a nuisance to neighbours we can take legal action to make you put it right.

 If we have to carry out emergency work and you do not pay the bill or you do not pay council tax we can even force the sale of your property.
-New legislation in Wales now allows the Council to charge a 100% Council Tax Premium on properties empty for over 2 years, meaning your bill could rise from £513 to £2052 per annum (for a Band A property).
+As of 1st April 2023, the Council is using its discretionary powers and will be introducing a Council Tax premium for long-term empty properties at 50% for homes empty between 1-2 years (50% rise from current level if it was occupied); and at 100% for homes empty for at least two years (100% rise from current level if it was occupied).
+This will come into effect from 1st April 2023.
 Clearly, it is not in your interest to keep your property long term unoccupied.

 Advice for Neighbours and others interested in Empty properties